(Added at v1.3)

 The Reviewer Dashboard widget displays data quality result statistics as infographics, such as pie and bar charts, to summarize data quality issues identified in your GIS data.
 The statistics represent total counts of results summarized by a field that allows you to understand the number and type of results present in your data.

-The Reviewer Dashboard widget requires the ArcGIS Data Reviewer for Server extension.
+The Reviewer Dashboard widget requires the ArcGIS Data Reviewer Server extension and uses services available from the Data Reviewer ArcMap-based runtime server object extension (SOE).

 The widget supports both spatial- and attribute-based filtering of results.
 This allows you to visualize result statistics by a specific area or attribute.
 You can spatially filter results by the following: